nivalix/instacart-customer-behaviour-analysis/README.md

 ## Key Findings
 1. Identified the peak shopping hours (10AM - 4PM) and days, along with dominating items such as organic products and dairy.
-2. Identified three distinct customer segments using K-Means Clustering based on RFM + Loyalty: The Loyalist, The Newcomer, and Potential Churn.
+2. Identified three distinct customer segments using K-Means Clustering (The Loyalist, The Newcomer, The Potential Churn) along with their respective marketing strategy recommendations.